-To find which eye is dominant, have participants extend both arms in front of them and form a small hole with their thumbs and index fingers.
-Instruct them to look at a distant object through the opening and then pull their hands back to their face.
-The eye that is in line with the object is dominant.
+index fingers.
+Instruct them to look at a distant object through the opening and then pull their participants extend both arms in front of them hands back to their face.
+The eye that is in line and form a small hole with their thumbs and To find which eye is dominant, have with the object is dominant